MindsHub/crop-detection/README.md

+# Crop detection

+This repository contains a model trained to detect crops and vegetation in an image of a vegetable-garden ("orto" in italiano) taken perpendicular to the terrain.

 ## Repository file tree

 - The `crop_detection/` folder is a python module to import
 - The `converters/` folder contains scripts useful to build a dataset in the `dataset/` folder

 ## Model name